openreplay/documentation/content/integrations/sentry.md

 ### Backend

-Otherwise, if you use Sentry sdk for backend, session token has to be propagated from your frontend on each request you want to track.
+Otherwise, if you use Sentry SDK for backend, session token has to be propagated from your frontend on each request you want to track.
 This can be done using a custom HTTP header.
 In the below example, we use the `fetch` API to send that header.

 ```javascript
 const headers = {